bitcraze/crazyradio-rs/README.md

 Crazyradio dongle, configure it, sent packet and receive ack with it.
 See the [Crazyradio struct documentation](https://docs.rs/crazyradio) for an example.

+## Shared and async radio

+The feature `shared_radio` enables the `SharedCrazyradio` struct that can be used to share a radio dongle between threads or async tasks.

 ## Serde support

 To enable Serde support for serializing and deserializing ```Channels```, enable the feature "serde_support".